samo-L-B/settings-dotfiles/README.md

 ## License 📜

 This project is licensed under the LAX licence.
+README was initialized 2022.
 DO NOT FUCK WITH THE LAX!

----

 _Developed by samo-L-B with ❤️_